cmstead/dject-cli/readme.md

 **Command**: `dject --configure-node-commonjs`

 Configure-node-commonjs will prompt the user for configuration options.
 Sane defaults are provided and providing values for any options is strictly optional.
 After running configure-node-commonjs, a file will be written in the current working directory which fully configures Dject to work as a DI container for your node application.

+### Creating a Container Builder Config for ES-Next Modules ###

+**Command**: `dject --configure-es-module-builder`

+Configure-es-module-builder will prompt the user for configuration options.
+Sane defaults are provided and providing values for any options is strictly optional.
+After running Configure-es-module-builder, a file will be written in the current working directory which fully configures Dject CLI to build/rebuild a DI file for your import-based project.
+This build step will need to be integrated into your project build process.

+(Actual DI container builder is still in development)

 ## Version History ##

+**v1.1.0**

+- Updated default file location to app instead of dependencies for configuration builders
+- Introduced configuration construction for ES-Next Module DI container builder -- `dject --configure-es-module-builder`

 **v1.0.0**